KubeRocketCI/docs/docs/user-guide/add-autotest.md

 and have a respective label in the **Fix Version** field.

   :::note
-    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page, and [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md).
+    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page.
   :::
 * **Jira Server** - the integrated Jira server with related Jira tasks.